fictionco/fiction/@factor/@themes/theme-doc-engine/docs/installation/index.md

 Starting a new Factor app should be easy.
 The goal is to have you up-and-running in **less than 5-minutes**.

-A simple project only needs the `@factor/cms` dependency.
-Which installs Factor CLI as well as some packages.
+A simple project only needs `@factor/cms` referenced as a package.json dependency.
+This installs Factor CLI as well as some packages.
 Let's dig in...

 > **Node + Yarn - Global Dependencies** <br/>
 > Factor requires [Node.js](https://nodejs.org/en/) version 10 or above, as well as [Yarn](https://yarnpkg.com/en/) for dependency management.